jkoshy01/web-scraping-challenge/README.md

 In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

-Before You Start
+Before You Begin

 Create a new repository for this project called web-scraping-challenge.
 Do not add this homework to an existing repository.

-Clone the new repository to your computer.
+Then you will Clone the new repository to your computer.

 Inside your local git repository, create a directory for the web scraping challenge.
 Use a folder name to correspond to the challenge: Missions_to_Mars.